jaykantrprj/jaykantrprj.github.io/_posts/2023-04-09-docker-for-beginners.md

 With Docker Compose, you can define the network connections between the containers, the volumes that should be shared between them, and any other configuration options.

 ## Conclusion
-Docker is a powerful tool that simplifies the process of building, shipping, and running
+Docker is a powerful tool that simplifies the process of building, shipping, and running.